 Some people probably spend their whole life with this problem and never realize although they will all have the manifestation of problems in relationships – in some form.

 Related Reading: Signs of Fear of Intimacy

 How does a fear of intimacy influence your life?

-Most people who experience a fear of intimacy will find themselves either alone, or experiencing difficult or distant relationships frequently, they may also even have difficulty in forming relationships with friends and family too.
+Most people who experience a fear of intimacy will find themselves either alone or experiencing difficult or distant relationships frequently, they may also even have difficulty in forming relationships with friends and family too.

 As humans, we thrive on connection, and intimacy, it enhances our esteem and sense of significance, it also supports our physical, mental and emotional health so not allowing this part of our life to develop will cause us to have low esteem, become sick, unhealthy or depressed and even isolated.

-Intimacy and connecting with others relieves harmful stress levels, which can have dire consequences on the body, caring and nurturing behaviors trigger the release of stress-reducing hormones.
+Intimacy and connecting with others relieve harmful stress levels, which can have dire consequences on the body, caring and nurturing behaviors trigger the release of stress-reducing hormones.
 So as you can see connection and intimacy is vital for our well being and our enjoyment in life.

 How does a fear of intimacy develop?

 A fear of intimacy often develops during childhood as we learn how ‘safe’ the world is; emotionally, mentally and physically and in our early teenage years as we reflect upon the relationships and connections we have around us.